 So that is why I don’t have an Instagram account for this blog – because I don’t want to add to the problem any more than I already am.
 When I first started, I didn’t think about the #InstagramFamous issue – that just by having this blog and giving away “secrets” on how to get to some of these places, that I’m becoming part of the problem by shining a spotlight on some places when it might be better that they stay hidden.

-I rationalize it because I’m not just luring people in with a pretty picture or exposing tourists to an area that they haven’t already heard of.
-If you’ve arrived here, it’s because you were researching a place you’ve already heard of and wanted to find more details about how to get there and what to expect.
-This wasn’t the place where you first learned about a new destination, but rather the place that gave you all of the information you needed to properly plan a trip that you were already going to take.
+I rationalize keeping the blog because I’m not luring people in with a pretty picture and then exposing tourists to an area that they haven’t already heard of.
+If you’ve arrived here, it’s because you were already aware of a location and went out searching for more information about it.
+You already knew it existed and wanted to learn more about how to properly visit it.
 And if you were already going to go there anyway, then I’d rather provide solid, accurate, all-encompassing info while also sprinkling in reminders about being eco-conscious, than have you get bad non-eco-friendly information from somewhere else.

-Especially since most of the places I write about, or at least try to write about, are more “strenuous” backpacking or longer hiking trips – places that are harder to get to and don’t attract someone who is looking to just take a picture (even though I do cover some of those places too).
-To me, that’s a different type of traveler than the one who only wants to walk 100ft down a paved path and take a picture.
-To me, that’s someone who has more of a respect, awareness, and consciousness for the world and the area that they are going to visit.
+Also, most of the places I write about, or at least try to write about, are more “strenuous” backpacking or longer hiking trips – places that are harder to get to and don’t attract someone who is looking to just quickly take a picture (even though I do cover some of those places too).
+To me, the quick photo takers are a different type of traveler than the backpackers and long hikers.
+To me, backpackers have more of a respect, awareness, and consciousness for the world and the area that they are going to visit, so I feel less bad about “giving away secrets” for these types of trips.

-It’s a small distinction, and maybe I’m still a hypocrite, but for now at least, it’s what lets me continue this blog, which I really enjoy, and which hopefully provides useful insights to others like me who respect the planet and want to experience its beauty off the beaten path.
+It’s a small distinction, and maybe I’m still a hypocrite, but for now at least, it’s what lets me ethically (in my mind at least) continue this blog, which I really enjoy, and which hopefully provides useful insights to others like me who respect the planet and want to experience its beauty off the beaten path.